signal426/resdes/readme.md

 	return nil
 }

-// create a set of policies for the current request p := ForSubject(req, req.GetUpdateMask().Paths...).
+// create a set of policies and actions for the current request s := soldr.ForSubject(req, req.GetUpdateMask().Paths...).
 	// an action that gets run before request validation and returns early if an err occurrs WithValidationGateAction(func(ctx context.Context, msg *proplv1.UpdateUserRequest) error {
 		return authorizeUpdate(msg.GetUser().GetId())